CnSltk/BYT_IndvAsg_1/README.md

 - Each provides `CalculateArea()` and `CalculateVolume()`
 - Invalid inputs (≤0) throw `ArgumentException`
 - Volume is 0 for 2D shapes
-✅ All tests passed.

 ## Part 2 – Calculator
 - Accepts inputs `A`, `B`, and an operator `[+, -, *, /]`
 - Validates input and prevents division by zero
 - Tested for valid, invalid, and edge cases
-✅ All tests passed.

 ## What is Used
 C# · .NET 8.0 · NUnit